2b-as/sigshark/README.md

                         message for which the filter matches, e.g.:
                         'gsm_old.localValue == 2' will result in the output
-                        containing all updateLocation transactions --drop-ip DROP_IP, -d DROP_IP
+                        containing all updateLocation transactions --incomplete, -i      Also store transactions whose start or end are missing.
+  --dummy, -d           Insert a dummy packet between transactions so it is
+                        easier to see where transactions start and end.
+Note: the dummy packets will be shown as 'Malformed Packet' in Wireshark
+  --exclude-ip EXCLUDE_IP, -x EXCLUDE_IP
-                        (start of) ip address of packets that should not be considered for transaction analysis, e.g.: '10.
+                        (start of) ip address of packets that should be excluded from transaction analysis, e.g.: '10.
                         192.168.23.42' (can be specified multiple times) --version, -V         show program's version number and exit
 ```